 Consent to an amendment to the Escrow Instructions whereby the BLM may not deliver the Patent to SSL prior to May 13, 2013 without the consent of SSL.

+The Consultant Parties shall have no obligations or liability for any payments or other obligations provided for in this Section 1 or any other payment or performance due to the City from the Milam Parties or Lender Parties under the terms of this Agreement, all of which are exclusively obligations of the Milam Parties and/or the Lender Parties.

 SECTION

 Milam to No Longer Conduct Business in Henderson; Dismissal of the Lawsuit